Xanax: Withdrawal Symptoms And Timeline

 Xanax Withdrawal Timeline

 Days 1 – 4 The symptoms of withdrawal are most intense within the first days.
 Rebound anxiety and insomnia are at their peak.
 Other symptoms, such as shaking, muscle pain, and sweating, are also common.
-After the fourth day, patients will begin to see an improvement in their symptoms.
+After the fourth day, patients begin to see an improvement in their symptoms.

 No sources were found for this page.